 If you are interested in joining our research group, please review the list of available positions here.

-The Ideas Congress (ICON) Transdisciplinary Classroom brings together students from all years and disciplines to work with and learn from community partners while developing solutions to broad social issues.
+The Transdisciplinary Pedagogy in Higher Education research program explores methods to improve the delivery of courses while providing students a space to practice and master the skills (both technical and foundational) identified by industry as necessary to succeed in the future Canadian workforce.
+The Ideas Congress (ICON) Transdisciplinary Classroom is one such result of this research.
+It brings together students from all years and disciplines to work with and learn from community partners while developing solutions to broad social issues.
 Through workshops, team building activities, and fostering of knowledge translation and transfer, ICON aims to teach students valuable interpersonal, team, and communication skills, while fostering innovative ideas for today’s most pressing challenges.
 As part of this research program, we are actively studying the student experience and outcomes related to this novel course design and others like it.
 For more information about the ICON Classroom, click here.